 National Pension System (NPS)

-A Complete Guide for Central and State Government Employees — Part of Salary Handbook 2026
+A Complete Guide for Central and State Government Employees — Understand NPS, UPS, and maximize your retirement savings.

 What is the National Pension System (NPS)?